Latin Angel Name Meanings

 Angelus DominiLatin phrase or titleangel of the LordNot automatically a personal name

 Read the table from left to right.
-The entry gives the word or form; the label tells what kind of evidence it is; the caution tells what the reader should not overclaim.
+The entry gives the word or form; the label tells what kind of evidence it is; the caution tells what the reader does not need to overclaim.

 Bottom line